 Set high up in the mountains, Quito is the capital city of Ecuador.
-Outside of Rio, Buenos Aires or Bogotá, I have always pictured South American cities to be past their prime — built up in the past and left to just decay.
-I had always imagined Quito to be dirty, grimy, a bit unsafe, and with a pocket of modernity.
+Outside of Rio, Buenos Aires, or Bogotá, I have always pictured South American cities to be past their prime — built up in the past and left to just decay.
+I had always imagined Quito to be dirty, grimy, and a bit unsafe, with a pocket of modernity.
 I’m not sure why I thought this way — probably too much American media and experiences in Central America that I lumped together.

 Regardless, I came to Quito without high expectations.
 And in the end, I loved this city.
-It was phenomenal.
-One day I was at Ejido park and I came across an Ecuadorian version of “The Three Stooges” (old American slapstick comedy group).
-My Spanish isn’t good enough to understand what they were saying but their slapstick was funny.
-I sat watching them for a while.
-Throughout town, I discovered amazing food from delicious outdoor stalls, to food markets, to good western food.
+It was phenomenal!
+Throughout town, I discovered amazing food: from delicious outdoor stalls to food markets to good Western food.
 Any city with good food is a city I love.

 Despite the altitude, I walked and walked around the city, though sometimes my lungs felt like they were going to explode.
-I enjoyed the mix of old world Spanish architecture and modern buildings.
+I enjoyed the mix of Old World Spanish architecture and modern buildings.
 Moreover, the city was a lot cleaner than I expected.
-After spending considerable time this year in Central America, it was nice to visit a city that didn’t have trash littered everywhere!
-If you are looking for things to do in Quito, I suggest the following activities:
+(After spending considerable time this year in Central America, it was nice to visit a city that didn’t have trash littered everywhere!)
+One day I was at Ejido Park and I came across an Ecuadorian version of The Three Stooges (an old American slapstick comedy group).
+My Spanish isn’t good enough to understand what they were saying, but their slapstick was funny.
+I sat watching them for a while.

 Cotopaxi – Approximately two hours south of Quito is the world’s highest active volcano (19,348 feet).
-It is a brilliant location for outdoor activities such as mountain climbing, hiking, horseback riding and even camping.
+It is a brilliant location for outdoor activities such as mountain climbing, hiking, horseback riding, and even camping.

 The Old Town – Most visitors concentrate their time in Old Town, which is a UNESCO site.
 Here you’ll find the city laid out according to Spanish planning requirements, with the central plaza at the heart.
 The plaza features the Palacio de Gobierno, the Cathedral, and the Palacio Presidencial.
 You will also find Independence Square here.

 Museo del Banco Central – The Central Bank Museum has a good collection of artifacts from all of Ecuador’s regions and cultures.
 There are many pre-Incan artifacts too.
-I wouldn’t have thought a bank museum would have such things but this one does and it’s not that expensive to get into.
+I wouldn’t have thought a bank museum would have such things, but this one does and it’s not that expensive to get into.

 (However, I met a guy who worked for the American embassy while there.
-Him and his girlfriend had nothing nice to say about Quito.
+He and his girlfriend had nothing nice to say about Quito.
 To them, it was a dangerous place where people try to cheat you.
 I inquired what he did for the embassy and he said he dealt with all the emergency calls American tourists place.
 That experience probably colored his perception of the city since he only hears the bad stories.
 I was glad I met him at the end of my trip.
-His slanted view might have made me more guarded while I was there.
-I found all the locals I interacted with very friendly.
+His slanted view might have made me more guarded while I was there.)